shakfu/py-js/README.md

 pymx     | min-devkit | c++    | concise, modern, using [pybind11](https://github.com/pybind/pybind11)
 jmx      | max-sdk    | c      | a planned [jupyter](https://jupyter.org) client in Max

 It is suggested to try out the `py` and `pyjs` objects first since they are the most mature and best documented of the collection.
-Please note that all of the externals currently only work on MacOS and that while many aspects of the core externals are quite functional and relatively stable, please consider this project as pre-alpha state and don't be surprised if Max seg-faults (especially if you try some of the more experimental features such as the cython wrapped api module).
+Please note that all of the externals currently only work on MacOS and that while many aspects of the core externals are quite functional and relatively stable, please consider this project as having a pre-alpha state and don't be surprised if Max seg-faults (especially if you try some of the more experimental features such as the cython wrapped `api` module).

 Also note that the project is undergoing a slow restructuring effort, so a number of things might look funny and redundant.